vaadin/flow/flow-plugins/flow-maven-plugin/README.md

  Default value is: true
 * **requireHomeNodeExec** `boolean` - Whether vaadin home node executable usage is forced.
  If it's set to {@code true} then vaadin home 'node' is checked and installed if it's absent.
- Then it will be used instead of globally 'node' or locally installed installed 'node'.
+ Then it will be used instead of globally 'node' or locally installed 'node'.
  Default value is: false